listenToRipley/python/Notes.md

 Self is variable references as a specific instance.

 Within a classes, own instance are you use the magic method of `__init__`.
 This is allow these to always be unique to each instance.

+If you fail to include the variables listed in `__init__`, this will require in an error as these are now considered required elements to create an object, unless you provide default options.